hackndev/zinc/README.md

 ## Usage

-Get a gcc cross-toolchain for arm and configure `TOOLCHAIN` and `TOOLCHAIN_LIBS_PATH` in Rakefile header as appropriate.
+Get a gcc cross-toolchain for arm and configure `TOOLCHAIN` and `RUNTIME_LIB` in Rakefile header as appropriate. `RUNTIME_LIB` should be either libgcc or libcompiler-rt ar archive, compiled for appropriate architecture.

 To build an application from apps/ use the following rake command: